OF MAIN PAGE

 Q. What is your favorite peace monument?

 A. It's in Nashville, right here in my home state of Tennessee.
-Nashville citizens wanted for the Civil War Battle of Nashville in 1864 but didn't get around to erecting one until 1927.
+Nashville citizens wanted a monument to commemorate the Civil War Battle of Nashville which took place in 1864 but didn't get around to erecting one until 1927 (63 years after the battle).
 By then, World War I had taken place, so the monument was made to commemorate the peace following both wars.
-The monument (but not its original base) was moved in 1999 to make way for a new expressway; so it now has duplicate bases separated by a mile or so.
+The monument (but not its original base) was moved in 1999 to make way for a new expressway; so it now has duplicate bases a mile or so apart.
 Designed by Italian Giuseppe Moretti [1857-1935] -- most famous for sculpting Vulcan in Birmingham, Alabama, in 1904 -- the Nashville monument depicts a muscular youth (the united nation) reigning in two powerful horses (North & South) under a rainbow & angel of peace.
-The bases have three inscriptions: Text #1: "The spirit of youth holds in check the contending forces that struggled here in the fierce Battle of Nashville, December 16th, 1864, sealing forever the bond of union by the blood of our heroic dead of the World War 1917-1918."
+The duplicate bases have three inscriptions: Text #1: "The spirit of youth holds in check the contending forces that struggled here in the fierce Battle of Nashville, December 16th, 1864, sealing forever the bond of union by the blood of our heroic dead of the World War 1917-1918."
 Text #2 from Ralph Waldo Emerson [1803-1882]: "A monument like this, standing on such memories, having no reference to utilities, becomes a sentiment, a poet, a prophet, an orator, to every passerby."
 Text #3 is a poem by state librarian John Trotwood Moore [1858-1929].

 Q. Why does your website have sections for monuments related to the US Civil War & to World Wars I & II?
 Aren't war monuments separate from peace monuments?